NetSPI/PowerHunt/README.md

 * Please note that if analysis modules are not disabled, time to script completion may be longer.

 ## TODO
-* add process data source
 * fix counts ... some are pathname and some are filepath; there may be others - consider makes count analysis modules instead
 * Finalize credentials passthrough to ldap and remoting sessions
-* cover more all users directories
-* cover user reg run keys (not just lm)
+* Create an HTML summary report (summary for disco, collection, analysis; main page for each with dig in html files)
+  * update collect-process to include owner pesecurity information
+* add analysis-process-outlier-file-owner
+* add analysis-process-lobas
+* add analysis-task-author-run-user-mismatch
+* add analysis-task-outliers-owner
+* add analysis-task-outliers-user
+* add analysis-task-outliers-creation
 * add analysis-service-account-user
-* Create an HTML summary report (summary for disco, collection, analysis; main page for each with dig in html files)
-* add task author and userid mismatch test
-* add task owner outliers
-* add task creation outliers
+* update collect-startup-files-allusers to cover more directories
+* update collect-startup-registry-run to cover HKU, not just HKLM

 ## Script Authors
 ### Primary